Adam Hollioake: Media work

 Hollioake made several appearances on the BBC programme A Question of Sport and Sky Sports Cricket AM, as well as appearing on programmes such as the 2004 Test the Nation quiz.
-He worked for Sky again in their coverage of the Ashes in 2010.
-In 2005 Hollioake took part in a revived Superstars programme on BBC television, finishing fourth in the competition behind skier Alain Baxter, Olympic athlete Du'aine Ladejo and rower Steve Williams.
+In 2005, Hollioake took part in a revived Superstars programme on BBC television, finishing fourth in the competition behind skier Alain Baxter, Olympic athlete Du'aine Ladejo and rower Steve Williams.
 In 2007 Hollioake and Ladejo formed Quiet Storm Productions, which owned the television show Australia's Greatest Athlete.

 Business career

 Hollioake and other members of his family owned an Australia-based property company, the Hollioake Group, which collapsed with debts of around A$20 million and was liquidated in September 2010.
 Following a long-running legal case, during which Hollioake and his father were sued by businessman Martin Ryman, Hollioake was declared bankrupt in 2011.

 Coaching career

 Hollioake coached the Hong Kong national cricket team at the 2000 ACC Trophy.

-As of 2018, Hollioake coaches Afghan Twenty20 cricket team Boost Defenders, who play in the Shpageeza Cricket League.
-He is also a fielding coach for the England Lions.
+In 2017, Hollioake coached Afghan Twenty20 team Boost Defenders, who played in the Shpageeza Cricket League.
+Around this time, he was also involved with the England Lions including working as a fielding coach.
+He was hired by Queensland Cricket for the 2018–19 season to work with their pathways cricketers and later as a batting coach.

+In November 2023, he was appointed batting coach for the Pakistan national team for their tour of Australia.
+He returned to Surrey in 2024 in a role as assistant coach.

+Hollioake was appointed as Kent head coach on a three-year contract in December 2024.